Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 ## Control structures (if statements, loops)

 Control structures are contracts used to alter the flow of data.
-They can changes how the data flows, either to repeat some action for determined number of times or perform some actions based on some conditions.
+They can change how the data flows, either to repeat some action for a determined number of times or perform some actions based on some conditions.

 ### If and else statement

-The `if` and `else` statement takes the form
+The `if` and `else` statement takes the form.

 ```js
 if (/* some condition */) {